S.Africa Deploys Troops After Six Killed Following Zuma Jailing - UrduPoint

 Banks, shops and fuel stations in the city were shut.

-A retail shop in Durban was looted Monday morning while in Eshowe, a town near Zuma's Nkandla home, police fired rubber bullets to disperse crowds after a supermarket was ransacked.
+Retail shops in Durban were looted Monday while in Eshowe, a town near Zuma's Nkandla home, police fired rubber bullets to disperse crowds after a supermarket was ransacked.

 In Johannesburg, in Gauteng province, an AFP photographer saw a corpse at one site, although the cause of the death was not immediately known.

-A police helicopter hovered over the Johannesburg suburb of Soweto, where looters casually made off with giant tv sets, microwave ovens, clothes and linen.
+A police helicopter hovered over the Johannesburg suburb of Soweto, where looters casually made off with giant tv sets, microwave ovens, clothes and linen, for hours.

-A mall in Johanesburg's upmarket Rosebank suburb closed early following "a tipoff that the looters are on their way," a security guard told AFP.
+A mall in Johannesburg's upmarket Rosebank suburb closed early following "a tipoff that the looters are on their way," a security guard told AFP.

-On the sidewalks, workers queued up to catch commuter mini-bus to go back home.
+On the sidewalks, workers queued up to catch commuter mini-buses to go back home.

+In the meantime, chemists helping the government's Covid-19 vaccination campaign warned that the unrest gripping the country would slow inoculations in the continent's worst-hit country as "vaccination sites have been destroyed and looted".

 The unrest began on Friday, taking the form of protests triggered by Zuma's detention.